paulstec/ProPresenterRemote/README.md

  - BitFocus Companion running on Windows.
 This is a dependency because a PowerShell script contains core logic.
  - BitFocus Companion running the ProPresenter and Generic HTTP modules.
  - ProPresenter  7.x.x with a version that has the new API.
 (API 2 ?)
+ - The IP address of the computers running ProPresenter and Companion need to have static IP addresses.
+    - Typically the addresses are reserved in DHCP which always gives them the same IP address.
+And the addresses are manually configured on the computers, so the computers no longer use DHCP.
+(Outside the scope of this summary.)
+    - The instructions work if Companion and ProPresenter run on the same computer or different computers.

 ## Validated Environment